Welcome to today's edition of the Rush 24-7 podcast.

 Marr and Rooks said that Conyers tasked staffers in his district office with taking care of his two young boys, John and Carl.

-If he asked you to do something, you knew you had to do it, said Rooks, 54, who had now administers a homeless shelter in Detroit.
+If he asked you to do something, you knew you had to do it, said Rooks, 54, who now administers a homeless shelter in Detroit.

-She told the Hill newspaper that she tutored little John as Conyers' eldest son is known when he was a student at the Cranbrook School, a private school in Bloomfield Hills.
+She told the Hill newspaper that she tutored little John, as Conyers' eldest son is known, when he was a student at the Cranbrook School, a private school in Bloomfield Hills.

 Well, another Democrat that won't let his kids go to the public school system in the town where he lives.